mmower/godo/README.txt

 go (to project) do (stuffs)

-godo provides a smart way of opening a project folder and invoking a set of commands appropriate to that project.
-Examples might be starting mongrel, tailing one or more logs, starting consoles or IRB, opening empty terminal sessions, or making ssh connections.
+godo provides a smart way of opening a project folder in multiple terminal tabs and, in each tab, invoking a commands appropriate to that project.
+For example if the folder contains a Rails project the actions might include: starting mongrel, tailing one or more logs, starting consoles or IRB sessions, tailing production logs, opening an editor, running autospec, or gitk.

-godo works by searching your project paths for a search string and attempting to find the project you are talking about.
-It makes some straightforward efforts to disambiguate.
+godo works by searching your project paths for a given search string and trying to match it against paths found in one or more configured project roots.
+It will make some straightforward efforts to disambiguate among multiple matches to find the one you want.

-godo then uses heuristics (which can be overriden or extended) to figure out what type of project it is, for example a RoR project using RSpec and Subversion.
-It then invokes a series of action appropriate to that project type, each action in its own terminal session.
+godo then uses configurable heuristics to figure out what type of project it is, for example "a RoR project using RSpec and Subversion".
+From that it will invokes a series of action appropriate to the type of project detected with each action being run, from the project folder, in its own terminal session.

 godo is entirely configured by a YAML file (~/.godo) that contains project types, heuristics, actions, project paths, and a session controller.
+A sample configuration file is provided that can be installed using godo --install.

-godo comes with an iTerm session controller that uses the rb-appscript gem to control iTerm.
-It should be straightforward to add a controller for Leopard Terminal or a controller that works in a different way (e.g. creating new windows instead of new tabs).
+godo comes with an iTerm session controller for MacOSX that uses the rb-appscript gem to control iTerm (see lib/session.rb and lib/sessions/iterm_session.rb).
+It should be relatively straightforward to add new controller (e.g. for Leopard Terminal.app), or a controller that works in a different way (e.g. by creating new windows instead of new tabs).
+There is nothing MacOSX specific about the rest of godo so creating controllers for other unixen should be straightforward if they can be controlled from ruby.

 == FEATURES/PROBLEMS: